session proposals submission ends in

 View NNS 2022 Planning Committee

-- Networking with the best and brightest across the country in the field of Neurotrauma.
+- Network with the best and brightest across the region in the field of Neurotrauma.

-- Educational and networking opportunities for trainees sponsored by our TEAM Committee.
+- Benefit from educational and networking opportunities for trainees sponsored by our TEAM Committee.

 - Preclinical and Clinical relevance.